byterubpay/byterub-site/_posts/2018-10-08-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-08.md

 **\<gingeropolous>** this may or may not have been thought of or talked about above, but if MRL can't do university stuff because its a total PITA etc, one resource that could be created is a research facilitator
 **\<rehrar>** that's just my opinion though
 **\<suraeNoether>** my initial numbers were 54,150 USD to 72,900 USD, but i was assuming wedding-level costs of a venue. with our newest numbers, the cost will be closer to 52k USD to 59k USD
-**\<gingeropolous>** i.e., if there's a researcher at a university who wants to do monero research, we can provide grant templates or boilerplate crap or letters of support
+**\<gingeropolous>** i.e., if there's a researcher at a university who wants to do byterub research, we can provide grant templates or boilerplate crap or letters of support
 **\<rehrar>** I'm not sure how wise several funding rounds is though
 **\<gingeropolous>** for the university researchers grant application etc
 **\<suraeNoether>** gingeropolous: that's a very interesting idea that we can start looking at over the next few months
 **\<rehrar>** depending on how quickly it moves through the system and gets funded each time, it might be too long to get stuff done
-**\<sarang>** I still think we need to do a better job of reaching out to groups that have already done Monero research
+**\<sarang>** I still think we need to do a better job of reaching out to groups that have already done ByteRub research
 **\<gingeropolous>** yeah, it shouldn't hit any beaurocratic nightmare hurdles
 **\<suraeNoether>** rehrar: that's a fair point
 **\<rehrar>** I think make an FFS for 65k